 How Can You Create a Positive Learning Environment at Home?

 Whether you’re a homeschool teacher or a teacher having class virtually because of the pandemic, it is important to use many of the same tips listed here in this article.
 Of course, all of them won’t apply directly, but it would work for you with a bit of tweaking.

 Still, create a room in your home, specifically for learning, and make it a fun place.
 Make this face look different than anywhere else in your entire home.
 If your mom teaching your children, you already have respect and rapport built with your students, a.k.a. your kids.
-However, if you were a teacher teaching normal students from a virtual environment, building rapport becomes more difficult.
+However, if a teacher teaches normal students from a virtual environment, building rapport becomes more difficult.
 There is no greeting each child at the door every day with their name because they’re checking into a zoom session instead.

 If you’re teaching from an online platform, you can continue to conference with your student individually as well as have whole-class instruction.
 Allow for a student-to-student discussion and activities so that your kids can continue to develop on a social and emotional level.

 Overall, creating a positive learning environment is no easy feat.
 There’s a lot of time and emotional energy that goes into doing so.
-But continually showing your students that you’re interested in them for them and not just because you have to teach them something because of a standard will go a long way.
+But continually show your students that you’re interested in them for them and not just because you have to teach them something because a standard will go a long way.